 One of the methods I used for building the model was to run repeated refinements of the model, to try to make it better track actual philosophical topics.
 At the time I did this, I was worried that this would have bad consequences.
 It felt like tightening the strings.
-And while this is generally a good idea, if you make things too tight, they snap.
+And while this is generally a good idea, if things are made too tight, they snap.
 After a few refinements, I started to think this was a silly bit of reasoning by analogy.
 These aren’t actually strings, so they can’t actually snap, right?
-Well, after 100 iterations of the refinement script, I got a topic whose distribution looked like this.
+Well, after one hundred iterations of the refinement script, I got a topic whose distribution looked like this.

 It’s slightly less steep, especially in Philosophy of Science.
 But the generalist journals—except Analysis—and British Journal for the Philosophy of Science are still rising rapidly.
-So let’s look at what articles are primarily in this topic.
+Let’s look at what articles are primarily in this topic.

 This is very confusing in three different ways.